 Fund fees are a crucial consideration as published annual management charges (AMC) don't always show the full costs.
 It is the 'total expense ratio' (TER) and 'ongoing charge figure' (OCF) that matter as these also include any fees paid to advisors and show more accurately how returns will be affected.

 So why pay more for the same fund, strategy and risk as other investors but with lower returns?
 Buying power can be a factor as you'd pay less if you have $1,000,000 than if you have $5,000.
 However, there are generally cheaper options for all investors to choose from and seeking advice on fund selection can help you avoid paying more than you need to.

-Below are examples of the different share classes of one fund, GAM Asset Management's Star Balanced Fund with the OCF's boxed in red. (source Trustnet).
+Below are examples of the different share classes of one of the most expensive funds we found, GAM Asset Management's Star Balanced Fund.
+While we would not recommend this fund, it is a good example to show how high fund charges can affect your returns and the difference between share classes, with the OCF's boxed in red. (source Trustnet).

 The costs vary from 1.3% to 3.09% per annum, making the latter 237% more expensive.
 The graph below shows contrasts in performance between 3 of the share classes over a 3 year period.
 The difference between 'Z' and 'C' in the first year is 1.8%, rising to a huge 6.6% over 3 years, creating differences in annualised returns of between 6.13% and 8.33%, or 2.2% per annum.
 (Source Trustnet)

 Investing $100,000 over 10 years would create contrasting returns of $181,293 and $222,580 respectively, a difference of $41,287 which is increased further if initial charges were paid on entry.
 So it's clear why advice can be so valuable.